Sandeep876/World-Wide-Sentiment-Analysis-using-Twitter/README.md

 Advantages of Sentiment analysis on Business application of analysis

-Brand revitalization
+Brand revitalization,
-Elimination of guess work by using insight rich information Timely decision making using automated insights Enhancing customer or user experience
+Elimination of guess work by using insight rich information, Timely decision making using automated insights, Enhancing customer or user experience